thomassuedbroecker/watson-stt-example-local-docker/README.md

 ...

 # ******
-# Run TTS
+# Run STT
 # ******

 # Run a custom container based on runtime and imported models
-# custom-watson-tts-image:1.0.0
+# custom-watson-stt-image:1.0.0

 "INFO: Will download the following models defined in group default in catalog b'var/catalog.json' : ['en-US_Multimedia', 'es-LA_Telephony']"
 "INFO: All 6 models files ext